huseyindeniz/gitops-lab/README.md

 8. **Update Complete**: Both the application and the database are now up-to-date.

 This workflow allows seamless application and database updates with minimal manual steps.

-TODO:

-- Check the flow for conflicting db migration cases.